DengLab-KI/scStalt/README.md

    process from step 1 to step 100; (codes for generating b1_sub and b2_sub is available in ) (2)b1_sub and b2_sub contains different cell stages.
 Here we have b1_sub containning cells from step 1-20, 40-60 and 80-100,
    whereas b2_sub containing cells from step 30-35 and 70-75
 In this case, current trajectory inference (TI) methods could not infer differentiation stages for b2_sub.
 Meanwhile, current integration methods such as Seurat CCA, MNN or Harmony could not perfectly integrate b_sub1 and b_sub2 since they are mosaic.
-For details, please refer to our (bechmark result) [https://github.com/DengLab-KI/scStalt_BenchmarkingResult]
+For details, please refer to our [bechmark result](https://github.com/DengLab-KI/scStalt_BenchmarkingResult).

 ```{r loadpkg,echo=T,message=FALSE,warning=F}